Gunnar Knudsen: Political career

-In 1886, he became the mayor of Gjerpen and in 1891 elected governor of Telemark.
+In 1886, he became the mayor of Gjerpen Municipality and in 1891 he was county governor of Telemark.
 In 1891 Knudsen was elected to the Storting, becoming parliamentary leader in 1908 and party leader from 1909 to 1927.
 He was elected Prime Minister in 1908 and 1913.
 In social policy, Knudsen's time as prime minister saw the passage of the Sickness insurance Law of September 1909, which provided compulsory coverage for employees and workers below a certain income limit, representing approximately 45% of all wage earners.
 That same year, the state approved free midwife services for unmarried mothers.
 In 1915, free midwife services were extended to the wives of men included under the national health insurance scheme.

 Personal life

 Gunnar Knudsen married Anna Sofie Cappelen (1854–1915) in 1880, and together they had five children, born between 1882 and 1893; Erik, Christen, Gudrun, Margit and Rolf.
 Margit, married Schiøtt, was elected to the national parliament in 1945.
 Christen Knudsen had a son Knut Andreas Knudsen who became a politician as well.